 Mallets and hammers are two types of hand tools used to push something into place by bashing the object repeatedly.
 This is achieved by delivering a stopping force after each bash that is harder than the actual material of the object.

 There are three things used to gauge how much force is made upon impact: swing distance and gravity.

-The farther away the starting position of the tool is prior to swinging, the farther the strike will move the object.
-That’s why we tend to swing our arm way back before delivering a hard blow on nails when driving them through thick boards.
+The farther away the starting position of the tool is before swinging, the farther the strike will move the object.
+That’s why we tend to swing our arms way back before delivering a hard blow on nails when driving them through thick boards.

 This website is supported by readers.
 As an Amazon Associate we earn from qualifying purchases.